 One of the major causes of tooth loss in adults is gum disease.
-Also known as periodontal disease, gum disease is caused by the infection and destruction of the soft tissue that surrounds, supports, and protects teeth.
+Also known as periodontal disease, gum disease is caused by the infection and destruction of the soft tissue surrounding, supporting, and protecting teeth.
 The gums also help to protect us from harmful bacteria in the mouth, serving as a barrier for the bloodstream.

-Gum disease can lead to other major health problems, so it is important to treat teeth and gums properly before symptoms persist.
+Gum disease can lead to other major health problems, so treating teeth and gums properly is important before symptoms persist.
 As gum infection progresses, pockets can form between teeth, loosening them or causing them to fall out.
 Gum disease is the leading cause of tooth loss in adults and should be treated as soon as possible.

 Common Signs of Gum Disease